PawelS12/Library/README.md

 ## 1. Project Description

-This project is a library management system written using C++, SQLite, and SQL.
-The main features of the system include:

-- Adding new books to the database.
-- Borrowing books.
+The **Library Management System** is a C++ application integrated with SQLite to manage a library of books.
+The system allows users to:

-- Returning borrowed books.
+- Add, borrow, and return books.
-- Removing books from the library.
+- Remove books from the library.
-- Displaying a list of all available books.
-- Displaying a list of all borrowed books.
+- View available and borrowed books.
-- Displaying books divided into long and short.
-- Counting the total number of books.
-- Counting books by author or genre.
+- Sort books by length.
-- Searching for books by author, title or genre.
+- Search for books by title, author, or genre.
-- Sorting books by length.
-- Generating library statistics in csv and txt files.
+- Generate library statistics (in CSV and TXT formats).
-- Clearing the entire database.
+- Manage library data with various sorting and counting features.

 ## 2. Technologies